 The decision to switch to renewable energy in your home should not be made lightly.
 While residential solar panels are more popular now than ever before and boast multiple benefits—including savings on electricity bills and a more sustainable home, many homeowners are put off by high solar panel cost.
 Before taking the leap into solar, researching its pros and cons is essential.
-Here we take a look at a few of the top concerns surrounding residential solar in order to determine whether solar really is worth the cost.
+Here we take a look at a few of the top concerns surrounding residential solar energy in order to determine whether solar energy really is worth the cost.

-Solar across the country
+Solar energy across the country

 While everyone knows that solar panels give you the most bang for your buck in sunny areas, homeowners who live in more temperate climates think that installing solar will provide little to no return in terms of energy savings.
 Contrary to this belief, solar power actually works just as well in areas that have fewer sunny days.
 Without getting too technical, the important things to consider here are the direction, efficiency, and total annual output of your panels.
 So if you have previously rejected the notion of solar panels for your home because of your geographic location, it might be time to revisit the idea.